gamemanual0/gm0/source/docs/appendix/glossary.rst

         :term:`gear <Gear>`, :term:`sprocket <Sprocket>`, or wheel.

         .. note::
-            It is highly recommended that all teams use strengtheners on all driven wheels, gears, or sprockets to prolong their longevity and prevent bore stripping.
+            It is highly recommended that all teams who use 5mm hex use strengtheners on all driven wheels, gears, or sprockets to prolong their longevity and prevent bore stripping.

         .. image:: images/glossary/high-strength-hex-hub.png
             :alt: A REV Robotics High Strength Hex Hub